belng/pure/docs/tooling.md

 We use various tooling to improve the developer workflow.
 This document lists most of them.

-The following commands are configured in the repository,
+The following commands are configured in this repository,

 1. `npm test` - run tests with Jest
 2. `npm run flow` - typecheck files with Flow